 The ending of Invitation To The Game has the characters conclude that the eponymous Game's purpose is to train them as colonists for a new planet.
 However, they're True Companions with no romantic interest in each other... then they find another group, and realize several such groups have been placed on the new planet, close enough to form relatively accessible settlements, so there will be plenty of breeding material.

-A classic, and rather literal, example can be found in The Twilight Zone episode "Probe 7, Over and Out".
+A classic, and rather literal, example can be found in the episode "Probe 7, Over and Out".
 An astronaut named Adam Cook crash lands on what appears to be a barren planet.
 Equipment failures keep him from radioing his homeworld, but he receives transmissions that indicate it has blown itself up in a nuclear war.
-While searching the planet, he comes across a woman, also stranded here.
-They can't communicate in words, but they make do by gestures and drawing in the sand.
+While searching the planet, he comes across a woman, also stranded there.
+They can't communicate in words, but they make due by gestures and drawing in the sand.
 Eventually, it comes out that she's called the planet "Irth" and her name is...
 Eve Norda.
-It should be noted that Rod Serlingwielded an anvil as well as anyone in television.
-Although to be fair to the man, Probe 7 was in the the fifth season of a show in which Serling contributed 80% if not more of the writing.
-By his own admission, quoted in The Twilight Zone Companion, he was getting burned out, not knowing good writing from bad anymore and falling into his own cliches.

 Several episodes feature the destruction of nearly all life on Earth.
 In fact, in one case, Parker is the only survivor of a plot by an alien conveniently nicknamed "Adam" and has to manually start the Sphere to backstep.

 Doctor Who: The villain's plan in Timelash is essentially to cause this trope with his own planet — and he wants Peri to be his Eve.